KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 When a resource is accessed and must be tested for hazard, has a barrier applied, or has some state update, these operations must be performed against the current state of the resource.
 Within a render pass instance Access Contexts for subpasses are lazily populated, and thus the state not be known within the subpass Access Context.
 If so, the Access Context supports graph traversal of earlier Access Contexts.
 Resource access resolution traverses the graph through previous subpasses (including the Access Context for the command buffer prior to BeginRenderPass), until it finds non-empty state (or the end-of-graph), and returns a copy of that state, applying inter-subpass barrier to that copy as it is returned.
 If at any point in the graph traversal no state is found and more than one previous subpass exists, results from all previous subpass Access Contexts are resolved as described in Resource Access State Update “Resolve” operation above.
 For purposes of access state resolution, subpasses outside of the “previous” subpasses within the DAG are ignored.

- \
 Note:  there is a bit of a complication arising from the following:

-    _For non-attachment resources, the memory dependency expressed by subpass dependency is nearly identical to that of a <code>VkMemoryBarrier </code>(with matching <code>srcAccessMask/dstAccessMask</code> parameters) submitted as a part of a vkCmdPipelineBarrier (with matching srcStageMask/dstStageMask parameters).
-The only difference being that its scopes are limited to the identified subpasses rather than potentially affecting everything before and after.</em>
+> For non-attachment resources, the memory dependency expressed by subpass dependency is nearly identical to that of a <code>VkMemoryBarrier </code>(with matching <code>srcAccessMask/dstAccessMask</code> parameters) submitted as a part of a vkCmdPipelineBarrier (with matching srcStageMask/dstStageMask parameters).
+The only difference being that its scopes are limited to the identified subpasses rather than potentially affecting everything before and after.

 **TODO/KNOWN LIMITATION**: Ensure that Access State Resolution checks against tag sequencing vs. the previous NextSubpass to ensure barrier application is correctly restricted

 ##### Resource Stage/Access Validation and Update {#resource-stage-access-validation-and-update}

 For simple stage/access references, hazard detection operates on the state found in the Access Context, or failing that on the state returned by state resolution above.
-The detail is encapsulated within the Access Context, and for any given stage/access and address range, may be divided between state stored currently within Access Context and state resolved. \
+The detail is encapsulated within the Access Context, and for any given stage/access and address range, may be divided between state stored currently within Access Context and state resolved.
- \

 State update likewise operates on state either from the Access Context of the subpass, or resolved from the DAG, with the updated state stored into the subpass Access Context.
 This detail is also encapsulated in the Access Context, and Access Context objects _outside_ of a renderpass instance simply have an empty “previous” context graph.